aptech/docs/docs/cmlmt/cmlmt-ug-ll-function.rst

       .
     endp;

-If you are using a PV structure, you may have decided to speed the program up a bit by packing the matrices or arrays using the "i" pack functions, :func:`pvPacki`, :func:`pvPackmi`, :func:`pvPacksi`, etc., You can then unpack the matrices and arrays with the integers used in packing them:
+If you are using a :class:`PV` structure, you may have decided to speed the program up a bit by packing the matrices or arrays using the "i" pack functions, :func:`pvPacki`, :func:`pvPackmi`, :func:`pvPacksi`, etc., You can then unpack the matrices and arrays with the integers used in packing them:

 ::